cbliou/dcss-trainer/README.md

 git clone https://github.com/cbliou/dcss-trainer.git
 ```

-The trainer is located in the Debug folder.
+The trainer is the executable located in the Release folder.
 Source code for the trainer is within this project.

 ## Use
 This trainer only supports the `tiles` version of crawl.
 First run `crawl-tiles.exe` then run the trainer.
 If everything goes well, the trainer should detect that the tiles version of crawl is currently running.